 The distance A-B is the calibration distance that equates to 4 sq. inches and the distance 1-2 is the planimeter's result for the "shape of interest"

 Now you are ready to determine the area of an "unknown" shape.

 I want to measure the area of a farm field.
 It is irregular in shape.
-The Farm Service Agency has given me an
+Back in 2010, the Farm Service Agency give me an

 aerial printout of the section that contains my field.